Michael B. Bolger, Ph.D.

 NOTE: On August 17, and 27, 2020, the Sonoma County Health Department sampled several Russian River sites from Cloverdale to Monte Rio

-and did not find any evidence of a blue-green algae bloom or anatoxin-A concentration.
+and reported that they did not find any evidence of a blue-green algae bloom or anatoxin-A concentration.
+However, on May 19, 2021 a downloadable file

 If you have questions, you can E-mail me at: